Accessibility Guide for your visit to Poble Espanyol

 Accessibility Poble Espanyol

 The Poble Espanyol was built in 1929, and therefore the village has some architectural barriers for people with disabilities.
-However, most areas have been made fully wheelchair accessible.
+However, the accessibility of Poble Espanyol has been much improved and most areas have been made fully wheelchair accessible.
 There are two entrances of which the main one is suitable for wheelchair users.
 This entrance is flat with some mild cobbles.
 Once inside, you turn left to follow the accessible route which directs you to the various reproductions of the different Spanish regions.

 There are various bars and restaurants right across the main entrance, accessible by means of a large ramp.
 In the center of the village there are some small bars, however here the accessibility is more limited.